 In the UK today, female workers earn on average 15% less than male workers.
-The gender pay gap exists because female workers tend to have lower-paid occupations and sectors, and occupy less senior roles.
+The gender pay gap exists because female workers, especially over the age of 40, tend to have lower-paid occupations and sectors, and occupy less senior roles.
 This is reflected in the Service's data.
 Many female workers take time out of the labour market and work part-time because of unequal sharing of care responsibilities.
 Unconscious bias, including stereotypes, barriers due to policies/processes and workplace culture are also factors which the Service acknowledges and aims to address where they exist.